informaticameg/Plasta/README.md

 Is designed with the MVC pattern and the DRY (Don't Repeat Yourself) development technique.

-## Features
+## Sinopsis

-Plasta uses the Storm ORM on data persistence, and the graphic library Qt on graphic interfaces.
+In software engineering we often find the task of performing various CRUD (Create, read, update and delete) in the development of a typical management system or application.
+This leads to the repetitive task of writing the same operations over and over again for each CRUD being performed, increasing deployment time, lines of code, risk of errors and increased maintenance.
+Plasta born to cover the task of automating these processes.

 It focuses on both deployment and maintenanceof an aplication is minimized, for this the core of Plasta is designed so that at any time, if necessary, you can reimplement any method that does not meet our interests.
 Leaving it open to the possibility of a more comfortable development.

-Has a number of Qt's .ui files by default ready for use.

 ## Database Support